accesscode-2-1/kitkat/unit-1/week-2.md

 * What are 2 things you took from this think piece?<br>
 -The idea of think more positive and thinking less negative has been repeated during the think pieces, which is great since it will help us program ourselves to do so.
-- The need of more examples how to be more positive
+-The need of more examples how to be more positive

 * How does this think piece relate to access code? <br>
 The article reminds AccessCoders to think more positive about their code and understand that if failed, they can encourage themselves to change it